alexEnsimag/entro-cli/README.md

 ### Installation

 - Clone the repository.
-- At the root of the repository, and run `go build`.
+- At the root of the repository, run `go build`.
 - To get the list of operations: `./entro-cli -h`.

 ### Usage